SpaceAfrica/EthDenver2022/README.md

-# EthDenver2022
+# EthDenver 2022 Buidlathon

-Project details for the EthDenver2022 Buidlathon
+This repo serves as a reference for the project details for the EthDenver2022 Buidlathon